 Questions To Ask Before Buying a Sewer Inspection Camera

-Portability and durability are two key factors that you should always look for when purchasing a sewer inspection camera.
-Cameras are used in some of the harshest conditions by tough individuals so ensuring that they are durable is crucial when choosing the camera that is right for you.
+When purchasing a sewer inspection camera, you should always look for portability and durability.
+Challenging individuals use cameras in some of the harshest conditions, so ensuring that they are durable is crucial when choosing the right camera for you.

 Beyond that let’s consider the three most important questions you should answer before purchasing a sewer inspection camera.

 Is It North American Made?

 The majority of manufacturers do not make their products, but more worrying is that most of those brands import their cameras from outside of North America.
 Purchasing one of these brands might save you some money upfront, but a lack of parts for repairs and downtime will cost you in the long run.
 Always ask where a product is made and if they make their parts.
 Always buy a North American-made product.

 Most tradesmen work their tools hard, and all devices will need to be serviced in the long run.
 Also, an instrument only makes money when it’s on the job so if it’s inconvenient to get repaired, or will take a while, the device it isn’t much use to you.
 So, whatever brand of camera you choose to buy, ensure you have access to a convenient repair center and that the parts they use are 1) genuinely made by the manufacturer and 2) available within a short lead time.
 The pandemic has seen lead times extend, so asking where the parts come from and who makes them is essential.

 What Features and Capabilities Should My Sewer Inspection Camera Have?

 Depending on your specific needs, looking into the camera’s technical specs and understanding what you need is the next step: